gardiens/EOGS2/README.md

 ## 💳  Credits

-- This project was built using the [original EOGS github ](https://github.com/mezzelfo/EOGS/tree/master).
+- This project was built using the [original EOGS repo ](https://github.com/mezzelfo/EOGS/tree/master).
-- The documentation was heavily inspired by the [SuperPoint Transformers github](https://github.com/drprojects/superpoint_transformer)
+- The documentation was heavily inspired by the [SuperPoint Transformers repo](https://github.com/drprojects/superpoint_transformer)

 <br>